SchneiderMK/angular-elements-demo/README.md

 + npm install
 + ng serve

-The Web-Component is hosted in the index.html inside the my-web-component projekt.
-Everything is working as expected
+The Web-Component is hosted in the index.html, inside the my-web-component project.
+Everything is working as expected (Filtering, List-Refresh).

 ## Bundle
 navigate to my-web-component
 + npm run bundle

-The Web-Component is bundled into a script file and copied into the shell app.
+The Web-Component is bundled into a script file and copied into the shell app (.

 ## Run Shell
 navigate to shell
 + npm install
 + ng serve

+## Test Cases
 Try the filter outside the app and inside the app.
 The Web-Component, hosted outside of Angular, works as expected.